Shock-multicloud interactions in galactic outflows -- II. Radiative fractal clouds and cold gas thermodynamics: Results

 \subsubsection{Mixing}

 The mixing and disruption properties of cloud material are also different between compact and porous systems, regardless of whether or not radiative processes are included in the models.
-Figure \ref{Figure7} shows the evolution of three parameters, the cloud gas mixing fraction (panel 7a), the mass fraction of gas above the conventional density threshold (e.g., see \citealt{2015ApJ...805..158S}) of $\rho_{\rm cloud,0}/3$ (panel 7b), considering only cloud gas (thick lines) and all the gas (thin lines), and the mass fraction of gas with densities above $\rho_{\rm cloud,0}$ (panel 7c), also for cloud gas (thick lines) and for all the gas (thin lines).
+Figure \ref{Figure7} shows the evolution of three parameters (see their definitions in Table \ref{Table2}), the cloud gas mixing fraction (panel 7a), the mass fraction of gas above the conventional density threshold (e.g., see \citealt{2015ApJ...805..158S}) of $\rho_{\rm cloud,0}/3$ (panel 7b), considering only cloud gas (thick lines) and all the gas in the domain (thin lines), and the mass fraction of gas with densities above $\rho_{\rm cloud,0}$ (panel 7c), also for cloud gas (thick lines) and for all the gas in the domain (thin lines).

 First, we find that mixing fractions are in general higher in radiative models than in non-radiative models.
 Mixing processes in radiative clouds are intrinsically more complex than in non-radiative clouds.
 In non-radiative cases, mixing is the result of KH and RT instabilities arising at shear layers at gas-gas boundaries (e.g., see \citealt{2015ApJS..217...24S,2016MNRAS.458.1139P}).
 On the other hand, in radiative cases, mixing via instabilities can be suppressed (e.g., see \citealt{2009ApJ...703..330C,2017ApJ...834..144S}), but additional mixing can occur as a result of cooling-driven pressure gradients (e.g., see \citealt{2020MNRAS.492.1970G}), gas heating, and precipitation from the warm phase (where cooling is very efficient).
 In addition, in our radiative models, where the global $t_{\rm cool, mix}<t_{\rm cc}$, entrainment of hot ambient gas onto the cold flow also occurs (see Section \ref{Ambient_entrainment} below, and Section 2.2. in \citealt{2020MNRAS.494.2641M} for further discussions).
 While the hot and warm mixed phases in non-radiative models are carried away by the post-shock flow, in radiative models such phases can precipitate again into colder and denser gas phases, thus increasing the amount of gas in the warm (mixed) and dense phases of the multi-phase flow.
 The efficiency of mixing in radiative models is, therefore, not solely tied to the development of dynamical instabilities, but also linked to the efficiency of cooling.